pingcap/docs/functions-and-operators/expressions-pushed-down.md

 > **Note:**
 >
-> The Aggregate functions do not support pushdown when used as [window functions](/functions-and-operators/window-functions.md).
+> The Aggregate functions do not support pushdown to TiKV when used as [window functions](/functions-and-operators/window-functions.md).

 ## Supported expressions for pushdown to TiKV